cowtrix/cowtrix.github.io/posts/thompson-trojans.md

 > The replacement code would miscompile the login command so that it would accept either the intended encrypted password or a particular known password.
 Thus if this code were installed in binary and the binary were used to compile the login command, I could log into that system as any user.

 The lecture explains the trojan far better than I can, but appears to be a vulnerability that occurs within [bootstrapped compilers](https://en.wikipedia.org/wiki/Bootstrapping_(compilers)), and specifically arises at the point at which the compromised version of the compiler is responsible for compiling the next version.
-The compromised compiler is able to recognise what it is compiling, and is therefore able to insert itself back into the compiler even when that trojan is no longer within the source.
+The compromised compiler can recognize what it is compiling and is therefore able to insert itself back into the compiler even when that trojan is no longer within the source.

 ![A simple Tombstone diagram of such an attack](Thompson-Compiler-Trojan.PNG)

 Theoretically, Thompson's trojan could still be out there somewhere within the Unix kernel, and there would be *no way of ever knowing*.
 Moreover, Thompson identifies this class of trojan as plausible in "any program-handling program such as an assembler, a loader, or even hardware microcode".
-Even if you were to go and download the GCC source code and build your own compiler from source, you must do so with a potentially compromised version of the compiler.
+Even if you were to go and download the GCC source code and build your compiler from the source, you must do so with a potentially compromised version of the compiler.
 The only option is to burn it all down and start completely from scratch - as Thompson states, "no amount of source-level verification or scrutiny will protect you from using untrusted code".

 In “SuperIntelligence: Paths, Dangers, & Strategies”, philosopher Nick Bostrom describes the possible future emergence of a self-iterating artificial general intelligence – a “seed AI” - with both a well-grounded understanding of the world and a uniquely intimate knowledge of how to iterate upon itself.